jmorgadov/trajectory-classification/resume.md

 #### Unsupervised algorithms

 We tried unsupervised models like: K-means, DBSCAN and OPTICS.
-For this models we calculated how many different classes where in each cluster.
+For this models we calculated how many different classes where in each cluster and some metrics.

+We tested the models with different setups (different parameters) but they didn't show good results.
+The best clusterization was from the OPTICS (taking only the classes car, walk and bike) model but the metrics showed that the data has too many outliers (few trajectories per cluster) and all the clusters where too close (negative silhouette -0.45).

 ## Using raw data